AM broadcasting: Longwave broadcasting

-Longwave (also known as Low frequency (LF)) (148.5 kHz – 283.5 kHz) Broadcasting stations in this band are assigned transmitting frequencies in the range 153 kHz – 279 kHz, and generally maintain 9 kHz spacing.
+Longwave (also known as Low frequency (LF); 148.5–283.5 kHz) Broadcasting stations in this band are assigned transmitting frequencies in the range 153–279 kHz, and generally maintain 9 kHz spacing.
 Longwave assignments for broadcasting only exist in ITU Region 1 (Europe, Africa, and northern and central Asia) and are not allocated elsewhere.
 Individual stations have coverage measured in the hundreds of kilometers; however, there is only a very limited number of available broadcasting slots.

 Most of the earliest broadcasting experiments took place on longwave frequencies; however, complaints about interference from existing services, particularly the military, led to most broadcasting moving to higher frequencies.

 Medium-wave broadcasting

-Medium wave (also known as Medium frequency (MF)), is by far the most commonly used AM broadcasting band.
-In ITU Regions 1 and 3, transmitting frequencies run from 531 kHz – 1602 kHz, with 9 kHz spacing (526.5 kHz – 1606.5 kHz), and in ITU Region 2 (the Americas), transmitting frequencies are 530 kHz – 1700 kHz, using 10 kHz spacing (525 kHz – 1705 kHz), including the ITU Extended AM broadcast band, authorized in Region 2, between 1605 kHz and 1705 kHz, previously used for police radio.
+Medium wave (also known as medium frequency (MF)), is by far the most commonly used AM broadcasting band.
+In ITU Regions 1 and 3, transmitting frequencies run from 531 kHz to 1602 kHz, with 9 kHz spacing (526.5–1606.5 kHz), and in ITU Region 2 (the Americas), transmitting frequencies are 530–1700 kHz, using 10 kHz spacing (525–1705 kHz), including the ITU Extended AM broadcast band, authorized in Region 2, between 1605 kHz and 1705 kHz, previously used for police radio.